 What do the updates such as Panda and Penguin do?

 In layman’s terms, the best way to explain it is; the changes that occur with these updates are a tweak or improvement to the basic set of criteria or an adjustment of the parameters in how Google perceives a websites value and therefore entitlement to its position and rank in their SERPS (Search Engine Results Pages).

-Who do the updates effect?
+Who do the updates affect?

 All of us.
 Unfortunately even the most honest and legitimate website owners can be affected by the updates.
-For months now, lots of search results have been completely off target and it has left many an Internet Marketer wondering what exactly happened and it has been hard to pinpoint.
+For months now, lots of search results have been completely off-target and it has left many an Internet Marketer wondering what exactly happened and it has been hard to pinpoint.
 Some sites with huge amounts of traffic (website visitors) have lost thousands of these unique visitors and they have been left with a staggering deficit in their earnings since as far back as around March 2012.
 Upon request for a re-inclusion or reassessment of their sites; some have been met with a non-existent response.

-Google have certainly cleaned house with affiliate marketers and many webmasters who have been using private blog networks and automation tools to rank their websites have been dealt a hefty blow, which if we’re honest, needed to happen, it’s just very unfortunate that a lot of respectable businesses have also been casualties to this algorithm assault.
+Google has certainly cleaned house with affiliate marketers and many webmasters who have been using private blog networks and automation tools to rank their websites have been dealt a hefty blow, which if we’re honest, needed to happen, it’s just very unfortunate that a lot of respectable businesses have also been casualties to this algorithm assault.